iter8-tools/iter8/mkdocs/docs/contributing/newk8sstack.md

 cd iter8-<your stack>
 ```

-=== "Foo resource & Istio virtual service"
+=== "Foo & Istio virtual service example"
-    Suppose your stack defines a custom resource called `foo` and uses the Istio service mesh.
+    Suppose Iter8 experiments on your stack involves manipulation of two types of resources:

+    1. The `foo` resource belonging to the API group `bar.my.org`.
+    2. The Istio virtual service resource.

+    > **Note:** `Foo` and `bar` are merely placeholders.
+It can be replaced by any standard K8s resource type like `deployment` or `service`, or a custom resource type, as required.

     Create RBAC rules that will enable Iter8 to manipulate `foo` resources and Istio virtual service resources during experiments.
 You can do so by creating `roles.yaml` and `rolebindings.yaml` files as follows.